How to Effectively Track Project Progress for Success?

 It may sound too simple to be the key to success, but monitoring project progress can make all the difference between success and failure.
 It doesn’t need to be complicated, and with a bit of dedication, you can lead your team to successful project completion.

-Tips on how to effectively track project progress
+How to track project progress effectively

 1. Make it a team effort

 Everyone on your team wants the same thing: a successful project.
 With that in mind, get everyone involved by holding a kickoff meeting, sharing your vision and the client’s motivations, and soliciting input from your team.

 It’s especially important that your team members contribute to establishing your goals since it is largely up to those individuals to meet the goals.

 You can’t track what you haven’t established.
 Good goals are realistic, clear, and measurable.
 Write down a rough sketch of goals for your project, and then examine them to see if they meet the following requirements: